 We think Mr. Trump fails to see how lying in office differs from lying in a campaign—there are consequences and laws that apply once you are in power.

 Take General Flynn, the National Security Adviser who President Trump was forced to fire for lying about discussing sanctions with the Russian ambassador before the inauguration.
 One, of course, is instantly reminded of Nixon’s treachery in undercutting President Johnson’s efforts to end the Vietnam War in Paris negotiations before the 1968 election.
 Nixon’s back-channel overtures to South Vietnam, urging them to hold off until he was elected, were called “treason” by Lyndon Johnson in a phone call with Republican Senator Everett Dirksen.

 Flynn’s lie was repeated by top administration officials, including the Vice President—possibly with the VP not knowing it was lie, but by some accounts, President Trump was fully aware that Flynn was lying and that the VP was repeating the lie.

-Reports are that General Flynn also lied to the F.B.I. about these discussions.
-Lying to the FBI is a federal crime and is exactly the sort of obstruction of justice that started the chain reaction that led to Nixon’s resignation.
+General Flynn is reported to have repeated these lies to the FBI.
+If he did, that is a federal crime, exactly the sort of obstruction of justice that started the chain reaction that led to Nixon’s resignation.
 And this cover-up is potentially worse than Watergate because Flynn’s underlying actions were more than a felony burglary—his exploits potentially interfered with the conduct of foreign affairs, providing aid and comfort to an enemy.

 Once administration officials like Flynn start lying to federal investigators, they put themselves at risk for criminal prosecution.